 - Skype panther22223

-I am, by profession & multiple qualifications, a strategic business consultant, specialising since 1996 in the online gambling industry.
+I am, by profession & qualification, a strategic business consultant, specialising since 1996 in the online gambling industry.

 In the course of that work I have provided consultancy services to 34 online gambling businesses from most parts of the world: Australasia, Africa, Europe, Asia & Central America.
 I’ve even had a proper job with some of them!